subnetter/subnet-docs/versioned_docs/version-0.1.0/features/payments/billing.md

 3. All blockchain payment transactions made by the user to the provider to maintain its balance.

 The user's `current balance` is computed based on user's payment authorizations (debits) and user blockchain payment to the provider as credits.
-For example, if user paid 10 $SNP via a blockchain transactions and signed payment authorizations with a total of 6 $SNP then its current balance is 4 $SNP.
+For example, if user paid 10 $SUB via a blockchain transactions and signed payment authorizations with a total of 6 $SUB then its current balance is 4 $SUB.

 :::info
 This design enables providers to update serviced users ledger efficiently, without having to perform an expensive blockchain transaction or a blockchain payment network operation, while users can't be overcharged for network services as all dated users bill items must be user-signed.
 Not having payments on a blockchain payment network avoid having to make security and privacy compromises.